Coderamrin/coderamrin/README.md

 ### Hi there, I'm Amrin

-## I'm a self taught MERN (MongoDB, Express, React.js, Node.js) developer.
+## I'm a self taught Frontend developer.
 I also write blog/tutorials on programming.
 #### You can find my blogs on [Hashnode](https://hashnode.com/@coderamrin)
 #### Also recently i built my blog with MERN.
 [See here](https://coderamrin.herokuapp.com/blog)